-Figure 78: Added user module
+Figure 70: Added user module

 User modules can be custom-programmed.
-Some typical user modules are prepared by Hirchmann and are available on the web site for the download.
+Some typical user modules are prepared by the manufactured and are available on the web site for the download.
+Here are a few examples of the user modules that are available on the web site.